gamer-project/gamer/test_problem/Model_ParticleOnly/Plummer/README.txt

 1. Test the evolution of the Plummer model

 2. The gnuplot script 'plot.gpt' can be used to compare different results

+3. This test supports two modes
+   (1) MODEL == ELBDM: grid density is set to zero.
+So essentially there are particles only (2) MODEL == HYDRO: gas and particles share the same density profile, and the mass ratio is
+                       determined by the input parameter "Plummer_GasMFrac"